awsdocs/amazon-sqs-developer-guide/doc_source/sqs-message-attributes.md

 Amazon SQS doesn't interpret, validate, or use the appended data\.
 The custom\-type label has the same restrictions as the message body\.

-## Calculating the MD5 Message Digest for Message Attributes<a name="sqs-attributes-md5-message-digest-calculation"></a>
+## Calculating the MD5 message digest for message attributes<a name="sqs-attributes-md5-message-digest-calculation"></a>

 If you use the AWS SDK for Java, you can skip this section\.
 The `MessageMD5ChecksumHandler` class of the SDK for Java supports MD5 message digests for Amazon SQS message attributes\.